 Yeah, sorry to make it so difficult The short code is these brackets [ ] on either side of the word jituzu, as seen on Option 3 of the "Advanced Users" page.
 After downloading and installing the Jituzu WordPress plug-in, put that short code on the page of your site where you want the client to log in, send you messages, see their upcoming appointments and schedule new appointments.
 The plug-in will automatically replace the code with an actual secure log in page for your client.

 You’ll want to make sure the page you use is wide enough to properly display the client’s screen once they’re logged in.
 You can also customize some of the colors, size and other things that make it look natural on your website.

 Remember that you’ll need to set up your Jituzu account and choose the URLs you want to use, but those instructions are available from within the WordPress plug-in setup tools.

 If you fall into category #3, where you hired someone just use the instructions above if they used WordPress.
 If they built a custom site with something else, we’ll have to use a different approach.
-Since they’re a web-developer and will know the technical stuff, just point them to the Advanced Users button (as pictured in the blue box below) inside your account under the Settings menu option, or click here to see the Advanced Users page.
+Since they’re a web-developer and will know the technical stuff, just point them to the Advanced Users button (as pictured in the blue box below) inside your account under the Settings menu option.

 We present you with four options for embedding Jituzu Portal in your site.
 Your web developer will probably know what to do, but if there are questions, please don’t hesitate to call.
 The bottom line is that your website environment will dictate which approach you use, but you will be able to integrate.